Transforming Healthcare Through Innovation and Collaboration

 State of Play: On March 5, Department of Health and Human Services (HHS) Secretary Alex Azar laid out the department’s value-based care agenda in speeches before the Federation of American … Continued

 State of Play: The Bipartisan Budget Act (P.L.
 115-123), signed into law on February 9, includes several policy provisions that support telehealth and opens the door to remote patient monitoring.
 The … Continued

-Issue: As opioids flood American communities and fuel widespread addiction, hospitals are facing a dangerous shortage of the powerful painkillers needed by patients in acute pain, according to doctors, pharmacists, and … Continued
+Issue: America’s opioid crisis is complex and touches every aspect of American life.
+As opioids flood American communities and fuel widespread addiction, hospitals are facing a dangerous shortage of the powerful … Continued

 State of Play: Congress and the administration are examining how identifiable information can be appropriately accessed and shared by patients and healthcare stakeholders in a safe and effective manner that … Continued